mufkuw/m-tunnel-rust/README.md

 ## Key Features

+- **🔒 NO FIREWALL PORTS**: Uses outbound SSH connections — no inbound ports to open at branches
 - **Native SSH2 Implementation**: No external dependencies — just one binary to deploy
 - **Multi-Branch Support**: Manage tunnels to hundreds of locations from a single configuration
 - **Business-Grade Reliability**: Automatic reconnection, connection throttling, and health monitoring